salvatoe/CS-UY-1114/README.md

 This repository contains my personal notes, rewritten examples, and practice exercises created while taking CS-UY 1114.

-It follows the structure of the NYU course, covering topics such as:
+It follows the structure of the NYU course, covering the follwoing:

-* Variables and expressions
-* Strings
-* Conditionals
-* Loops
-* Functions
-* Lists, tuples, dictionaries
-* File input and output
-* Exception handling
-* Classes and objects
-* Basic data structures
-* Testing and debugging
+[Leccture 1: Introduction to Python, Variables and Data Types]{CS-UY-1114/Lecture 0: Installing Python and Choosing an IDE}
 The goal is to provide an organized, accessible, and student-friendly companion to the course material.

 ---